 Reducing minimum lot sizes may allow for increased density of development, potentially leading to impacts on water resources.
 However, some of the areas affected by this alternative are already at or below the minimum lot sizes that would be allowed under this alternative.
-These existing smaller lots would not be subject to subdivision and are unlikely to experience additional impacts with the proposed change in zoning.
+These existing smaller parcels would not be subject to subdivision and are unlikely to experience additional impacts with the proposed change in parcel size.
 Water resource impacts are more likely to occur when larger parcels are upzoned to allow for more intensive development.

-As shown in Table 3-2, Alternative 2 could allow creation of approximately 8,200 new lots with the potential for additional development, potentially affecting over 34,000 acres spread across most of the drainage basins in the county (see Figure 6-2 in Chapter 6).
+The Preferred Alternative could allow creation of 8,024 new parcels with the potential for additional development, potentially affecting 64,108 acres spread across most of the drainage basins in the county (see Table 3-1 and Table 6-2 in Chapter 6).
+A comparison of the acreages potentially affected by the 2007 Comprehensive Plan and the Preferred Alternative is shown in Chapter 1, Table 1-2.